General Information about Australia for Visitors - Commerce

 Visitors to our region should be aware of the one hour time difference between the states of Queensland and New South Wales during Daylight Saving.
 Some tourist operators and retail traders, especially in Tweed Heads, will adhere to Eastern Standard Time (AEST) as does QLD.
 Check with operators and traders to confirm their opening hours.

-Tipping wasn't an Australian custom in the past, due to employees having secure positions and/or good casual wages and conditions.
-However, times change, and in the restaurant and hospitality trade in particular, it's likely to be appreciated if you show your appreciation for above average service, or to acknowledge an especially enjoyable experience.
+Tipping isn't an Australian custom, due to employees previously having secure positions and good casual wages and conditions.
+However, due to recent changes in the restaurant and hospitality trade in particular, "penalty rates" for working on weekends have reduced dramatically and working conditions generally have changed considerably in the last ten years, so it's likely to be welcomed if you show your appreciation for above average service, or to acknowledge an especially enjoyable experience.

 Australian Public Holidays

 Aaustralian national public holidays are New Year's Day, Australia Day, Good Friday, Easter Monday, Anzac Day, Christmas Day and Boxing Day.
 All other public holidays are declared by the state and territory governments, and can affect transport and accommodation tariffs during school holidays and long weekends.
 See also School Term dates.